Eric W. Kneedler: Career

-Nomination for ambassador to Rwanda
+U.S ambassador to Rwanda

-On August 3, 2022, President Joe Biden nominated Kneedler to be the next ambassador to Rwanda.
+On August 3, 2022, President Joe Biden nominated Kneedler to be the ambassador to Rwanda.
 His nomination was not acted upon for the remainder of the year, and was returned to Biden on January 3, 2023.

 President Biden renominated Kneedler the following day.
-His nomination is pending before the Senate Foreign Relations Committee.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on March 1, 2023.
+The committee favorably reported his nomination on April 27, 2023.
+His nomination was confirmed by the full United States Senate via voice vote on July 27, 2023.
+He presented his credentials to Rwandan President Paul Kagame on October 18, 2023.

 Personal life

-His foreign languages include Thai, Indonesian, and French.
+His foreign languages include Thai, Indonesian, French, Cantonese, and Italian.